Fact checkedFact Checked

 Add some spice to your life and improve your metabolism by tossing some chili pepper into your next meal to encourage your body to burn off excess fat.

-One of the most active ingredients in chili peppers is called capsaicin, and is a potent antioxidant.
-Capsaicin[5] has also been studied for speeding up fat loss particularly in the upper belly region.
+One of the most active ingredients in chili peppers is called capsaicin and is a potent antioxidant.
+Capsaicin[4] has also been studied for speeding up fat loss, particularly in the upper belly region.
 Capsaicin is the ingredient in peppers that makes it spicy and it increases metabolic activity.

-Dark Green & Leafy Veggies
+Dark Green And Leafy Veggies

 Fill up on vegetables like asparagus and artichokes, prebiotic foods with surefire fat-burning potential.
 Eat more iron-rich foods like broccoli, bok choy, spinach, and kale to slay upper belly fat, stay fueled, and increase metabolism[6].